 Caitlin Rowley is a composer, artist and performer.
 She works in a range of media, including conventionally notated music for instruments and voices, text scores and fine art.
 She is interested in blurring the boundaries between music and the visual arts and her work often addresses questions of private experience, memory, visual/auditory disconnect and aural imagination.

-Caitlin is also active as an independent music academic.
+Caitlin is also active as a writer.
 Her work on Erik Satie began during her undergraduate degree and continues to the present day.
 This is published online at Erik Satie’s Crystal Ball, which has been recommended as a research resource by Ivy League universities and the NSW Government’s HSC Online website.
-You can view a list of Caitlin’s publications here, and she also writes about her current research, the creative process, and the role of fear in creativity on her blog.
+You can view a list of Caitlin’s publications here, and she also writes about her current research, works in progress, the creative process and the role of fear in creativity on her blog on this site.

 Caitlin works freelance as a composer, performer, producer, teacher and website designer/developer.
 She is a resident composer with the London composer collective Bastard Assignments, with whom she produces events and creates new experimental music and art pieces.
 She lives just outside London.